 Once the application deadline has passed, eligible applicants may be invited for an interview.
 Accepted students will need to reserve their spot at the Goethe Institut Dresden by March 1.
 Instructions on how to do so will be included in the acceptance letter.

 Passports are required for every Ohio State education abroad program.
 For many destinations, passport information is required to apply for an entry visa early as 6 months prior to departure.
 For information about apply for a passport, go to travel.state.gov.

 Students will pay the Goethe Institut program fee (directly to the Goethe Institut) and the GeoBlue international insurance fee.
-A waiver of tuition for Ohio State students that participate on university-approved third party provider or direct enroll programming is in effect until June 30, 2019.
+A waiver of tuition for Ohio State students that participate on a university-approved, third-party provider or direct enroll program is in effect until June 30, 2021.

 Students will need to reserve their spot and to pay the Goethe Institut for tuition and accommodations by March 1.
 Students will pay for breakfasts (if desired) and the Goethe-Zertifikat (required) once in-country.
 Interested applicants are encouraged to research costs and deadlines on the Goethe Institut Dresden's website.
 Navigate to the June and July sessions of the Intensive 4 courses for specific dates and pricing options.